 - Lyophilized peptide vial — your sealed vial containing freeze-dried peptide from Apex Laboratory

 - Bacteriostatic water (BAC water) — sterile water preserved with 0.9% benzyl alcohol, the standard reconstitution solvent for most peptides.
-The preservative allows multiple sterile withdrawals from a single vial over up to 28 days.
+Benzyl alcohol is among the antimicrobial preservatives used in parenteral product formulations (PMID: 17722087), and the preservative supports multiple sterile withdrawals from a single vial when aseptic technique is maintained.
+For a deeper solvent primer, see What Is Bacteriostatic Water?

 - Insulin syringes — 1 mL (100 unit) U-100 insulin syringes with 29–31 gauge needles are standard.
 The fine gauge minimizes rubber stopper damage and reduces coring risk.